 - Laura from Me and My INKlings has created a Valentine’s Day DIY Cork Message Board with a pretty ribbon loop border

-Download the Free Files
+How to Download the Free Files

 Download the Free File!
 These files are FOR PERSONAL USE ONLY.
 This file is in my Resource Library.
 You’ll find it under Valentine’s Day.
 Enter your first name and email to get the password to download this file.
 You’ll also have a chance to sign up for my newsletter to receive fun craft tutorials, tips, updates and more FREE files to help make crafting something special and unique easier!